Creating Sustainable Community Partnerships

 From initial idea to creation and delivery, learning within museums, heritage and cultural settings has gone beyond programming for communities to programming with communities.
 Highlighting examples of best practice within the sector, Creating Sustainable Community Partnerships is a 4-week training course which will explore how museum learning can work towards embedded long-term and meaningful community participation.

 Each week will feature guest speakers who will share their thoughts and experiences of developing lasting, meaningful and equitable relationships; creating a focus for the community as re-opening takes place.
+Participants will also have the opportunity to share experiences from their own working practice.

 By the end of this four-week course we will have: